Glumboi/EZLinkvertiseBypasser/README.md

 V 1.2:

 - Removed a check that led into bypass failing sometimes
-- I recommend to use this version

 V 1.3:

 - Fixed another bug that led into a blank destination

-- Best version, I recommend to use this instead of the older ones
+V 1.3.1:

+- Fixed a little bug that caused the list to expand with every bypass
+- Recommended version

 # GUI image